Our School

 Who can enrol at JCC?

-- seeking a personalised and holistic approach to learning in grades 10, 11 or 12.
+• seeking a flexible, holistic and supported approach to learning in grades 10, 11 or 12 of their senior years.

 How is learning organised at JCC?

-- learners are members of an Advisory Group of no more than 16;
+• learners are members of an Advisory Group (we refer to them as Community Groups) of no more than 16;

 You can read more about how JCC implements the Big Picture Model of Learning here.